juwai/style-guide/language-sql.md

     For linking tables:
     `user_subscription`, `user_property`

     We use the form `<left_table><underscore><right_table>` (example: user_subscription) when naming relationship tables to make it easy to show which tables are being linked.
-We don’t use the plural form of the tables when naming their corresponding relationship tables since regardless of relationship type (many-to-many or one-to-many), every record still contains only one foreign key to the left and right tables respectively.
+We don’t use the plural form of the tables when naming their corresponding relationship tables since, regardless of relationship type (many-to-many or one-to-many), every record still contains only one foreign key to the left and right tables respectively.

 - Column names **MUST** be lowercase and **MUST** be singular.

     Example:
+    VALID:
     ```SQL
-    VALID:
         `username`, `is_active`, `created_by`, `created_at`
+    ```
     NOT VALID:
+    ```SQL
         `username`, `is_active`, `created_by`, `created_at`
     ```